awsk1994/VultantGlasses_Alpha/README.md

  - BLEManager issue.
 Need to share characteristic?
  - Centralize styles

+## How to use?

+ - Allow location permission for app.
+ - If first-time, select "Choose Device" -> "Start Scanning" -> Choose a Device -> A modal will pop up, select 继续 -> Select a Service -> Select a Characteristics.
+ - Check that the "Characteristics Connected" is True.
+If so, go to Screens section and choose one of the buttons.
+If not, this is an error.
+ - If not first-time, you can connect to "Saved BLE" by clicking "Connect to saved ble".
+Alternatively, you can connect to a new/different device/characteristics by clicking "Choose Device".
+ - In every screen, the top part is used to write the respective messages to the peripheral BLE device.
+The bottom "READ DEBUG" part is just for debugging purposes; making it easier to check the written message is written properly.

 ## Log
  - 20210124: Ensured react-navigation is functional.
  - 20210125: Set up a structure for the entire app.